Remiwi/TimeTracker/README.md

 - [ ] Report-a-bug page
 - [ ] Bug fixes
   - [ ] Templates not ending up in the right places after moves
-  - [ ] Trying to scroll on a template open template editor

 ### Future